dayjyun/outer-space-api/README.md

 # ✨Outer Space API ✨

-Let's have some fun by creating your own universee!
+Let's have some fun by creating your own universe!
 With the **Outer Space API**, you can create your own Solar Systems and Planets!
 Sit back, and travel through your own universe from the comfort of your keyboard!

 ## Get Started
 The environment is set up and ready to use!
 Simply create a database named **outerSpace** in the **pgAdmin** app, and run the <a href="#endpoints">endpoints</a> using **Postman**.